akaalias/getstreamline/README.md

 If you’re an journaling/Obsidian fan, maybe this sounds familiar :)

+## What I love

 I LOVE journaling with pen and paper in the morning.

 I gives me a safe space where I can *let* my heart speak.

+This makes me feel safe.

 I *also* LOVE note-taking with Obsidian.

 It gives me an exciting space where I can *let* my mind wander.

+That makes me feel like a million bucks.

+## A fucking CONUNDRUM
 But… Here’s the CONUNDRUM I’ve struggled with.

 When I journal with pen and paper, I often want to reference something I had written down.